 Whenever I stroll around Zurich, I usually visit the Lindenhof.
 I just can’t get enough of it.

 This park sits at the top of a hill in the middle of the old town.
-From up there, you get a spectacular view over the city and the Limmat River.
+From up there, you get a spectacular view over the city and the River Limmat.
 The overall atmosphere is very calming and chilled out.

 It’s the perfect place to take a break from the busy Bahnhofstrasse or the madness at the train station.

-Another beautiful place is the Rosenhof in Bern.
+Another beautiful place is the Rosengarten in Bern.
 This park is only a 10-minute walk uphill from the old town.
 The view from up there is amazing.
-I love overlooking the old town and the Aare River, which flows around the historic part of our capital city.
+I love overlooking the old town and the River Aare, which flows around the historic part of our capital city.

 Facing the other way, you can see the stunning Bernese Alps with its snow-capped mountains in the distance.